gravitational/teleport/docs/4.0/aws_oss_guide.md

 ### Generating labels from AWS tags
 Labels can be a useful addition to the Teleport UI.
-Simply add some of all of the below to Teleport Nodes to get helpful labels in Teleport.
+Simply add some of all of the below to Teleport Nodes `etc/teleport.yaml` to have helpful labels in the Teleport UI.

 ```yaml
     commands: